adap/flower/doc/source/ssl-tls-secure-connections.rst

 Certificates
 ------------

-Using SSL/TLS for a secure connection requires certificates to be passed to the server and client.
+Using SSL-enabled connections requires certificates to be passed to the server and client.
 For the purpose of this guide we are going to generate self-signed certificates.
 As this can become quite complex we are going to ask you to run the script in `examples/advanced_tensorflow/certificates/generate.sh`